About Nepal

 Capital: Kathmandu

-Language: Nepali (official) & 20 other languages divided into numerous dialects.
-Derived from Sanskrit, Nepali is related to the Indian language, Hindi, and is spoken by about 90 percent of the population in either native or second language fluency.
+Language: Nepali (official) and 20 other languages divided into numerous ethnic dialects.
+Derived from Sanskrit, Nepali is related to the Indian language -Hindi, and is spoken by about 90 percent of the population in either native or second language fluency.
 Many Nepalese in government and business also speak English.

 Time Zone: 5 hrs 45 min ahead of GMT